aceeric/ociregistry/README.md

      insecure_skip_verify: false (or simply omit since it defaults to false)
    ```

-3. One-way **secure** TLS, in which client certs are not provided to the remote, and the remote server cert is validate using a **provided** CA cert
+3. One-way **secure** TLS, in which client certs are not provided to the remote, and the remote server cert is validate using a **provided** CA cert:

    ```
    tls: